Nashville Numbering System

 Hearing Music Using The Nashville Numbering System

 For me, I hear music in terms of the number of each chord, the 5th chord, for example, will always sound like the 5th chord.
 It’s kind of hard to explain, the best way to say it is that I have internalised how each chord sounds.

 Sadly, I don’t have perfect pitch.
 However, being able to hear what each chord sounds like, provides me with a workaround solution.

 This is really useful as I can hear songs and play along as I can hear where the chords are moving to (as most songs follow simple and common patterns) and hear which chord it is.
 So, all I need is to add the correct key and I’m there!

 So, that’s a quick introduction to the Nashville Numbering System.
 Take some time to understand the basic theory behind it, how it can be notated and why it is powerful.

-I hope you enjoyed this today, have you ever used the Nashville Numbering System yourself?
+Have you ever used the Nashville Numbering System?